FKLC/WhatsAppToDiscord/docs/commands.md

 - Format: `lastMessageStorage <size>`
 - Example: `lastMessageStorage 1000`

+## redirectWebhooks
+Allows sending webhook messages to be redirected to WhatsApp.
+- Format: `redirectWebhooks <yes|no>`
+- Examples:
+    - `redirectWebhooks yes`: Would redirect webhook messages to WhatsApp.
+    - `redirectWebhooks no`: Would not redirect webhook messages to WhatsApp.

 ## ping
 Replies back with *"Pong <Now - Time Message Sent>"ms*.
 It basically shows the bot's ping with the server.
 An unsynced date and time on your computer may cause big or even negative ping results, however, it doesn't mean you got negative ping or 10mins of lag, rather it is the Discord's time and your computer's time difference plus your ping.
 - Format: `ping`